AbsoluteRivers/TextBasedFightingGame/devlog.md

 - Utilized DOM manipulation for calling separate html using main menu button
 - Updated CSS file for stylesheet
   *Note: CSS selectors don't need ";" as and end, only objects and parameters within the selectors*
-//- Hosted a github page for the textgame//
 - Provided versus scene interface
 - Made main menu button function the same in both solo and versus scenes
 - Improved visibility for versus stats